 Randy Shepard grew up in Raleigh and Carthage, NC.
 Mr. Shepard began playing piano at age 7 and began training church choirs at age 14.
 He has a passion for vocal music and helping young people find their voice through choral music.
-He founded the Martin Luther King, Jr., All-Children’s of Raleigh in 1986.
+He founded the Martin Luther King, Jr. All Children’s Choir of Raleigh in 1986.
 He recently celebrated 30 years with that organization.
 He has been at DNS since 2011.